Newgate: Name

-It was once thought that Newgate was "New" since it was built after the Roman period but archaeological evidence has shown that it was of Roman origin; it is therefore possible that the gate was so named when the Ludgate became less used due to the building of the fourth St Paul's Cathedral in the early medieval period.
+It was once thought that Newgate was "New" since it was built after the Roman period, but archaeological evidence has shown that it was of Roman origin; it is therefore possible that the gate was named so when the Ludgate became less used, due to the building of the fourth St Paul's Cathedral in the early medieval period.
 It was previously known as Chamberlains Gate, there was a landholding referred to as the Chamberlain's Soke lying just outside Newgate, forming part of the ward of Farringdon Without.

 Structure and history

 Excavations in 1875, 1903 and 1909 revealed the Roman structure and showed that it consisted of a double roadway between two square flanking guardroom towers.

-From the 12th century, at least, the gate was used as a prison for debtors and felons.
+From the 12th century, the gate was used as a prison for debtors and felons.
 Jack Cade was beheaded publicly in Newgate after the conclusion of his failed rebellion.
 The notorious Newgate Prison, was later extended to the south on the site of the modern Central Criminal Court on Old Bailey.
 The gate was demolished in 1767.